-There is a new app called Reflection that lets you easily mirror from a 4S or iPad 2+ to an OSX computer.
-That’s a big deal because 1) it’s gorgeous 2) it’s wireless, and 3) you can screen record.
-Using this in conjunction with GoToMeeting or Skype, as long as you have a participant with [...]
-Read more – ‘Mobile Remote Testing with Reflection’.
+There is a new app called Reflector that lets you easily mirror from an iPhone or iPad to a Mac desktop, which you can then share remotely in real-time.
+That’s a big deal because 1) it’s fast and reliable 2) it’s wireless, and 3) you can screen share a mobile device remotely.
+Using this in conjunction […] Read more – ‘Mobile Remote Screen-Sharing with Reflector’.

 Thanks to everyone who is attending my workshop at the Information Architecture Summit in New Orleans.
 You’ll want to do two things as an attendee: 1.
 Download the binder with excercises 2.
 Reference the slides (below) if you like Read more – ‘IA Summit ’12 Workshop’.

 The folks over at Normal Modes have posted this handy quick summary of, well, you guessed it.
 Six benefits of remote usability testing.
 Here’s the quick list and click on through to the article for the details: Ease of recruiting & convenience for participants Geographic diversity in participants Lower no-show rate Lower overall costs All […] Read more – ‘Six Benefits of Remote Usability Testing’.

 And here we have it – the basic state of remote research on mobile devices in 2011 2012 2013 2014.
 That state is pointing webcams at cell phones – and it totally works.
 The cool part about this delightful post by Jenn Downs at Mailchimp is that they have users hug their laptop, which is […] Read more – ‘Laptop Hugging’.